Vinsi/ios-team/README.md

 ## Testing

 We do test all our apps to ensure that our behavior is what we expect.
 Initially the codebase was written by `XCTest` framework.
 Recently we migrated to [Quick](https://github.com/Quick/Quick/) and [Specta](https://github.com/specta/specta).

 For the UI tests we use extensively [FBSnapshotTests](https://www.objc.io/issues/15-testing/snapshot-testing/).
+We use iOS 9.3 as a main version for all UITests and all screenshots are captured in iPhone 6, iPhone 6 Plus and iPhone 5s simulators.